-- 31. The financial statements properly classify all funds and activities in accordance with GASB Statement No. 34, as amended, and GASB Statement No. 84. - 32.
-All funds that meet the quantitative criteria in GASB Statement Nos.
-34 and 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - 33.
-Components of net position (net investment in capital assets; restricted; and unrestricted) and classifications of fund balance (nonspendable, restricted, committed, assigned, and unassigned) are properly classified and, if applicable, approved. - 34.
-Investments and land are properly valued. - 35.
-Receivables recorded in the financial statements represent valid claims against debtors for transactions arising on or before the balance sheet date and have been reduced to their estimated net realizable value. - 36.
-Provisions for uncollectible receivables have been properly identified and recorded. - 37.
-Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 38.
-We agree with the findings of specialists in evaluating the other postemployment benefit obligation and have adequately considered the qualifications of the specialist in determining the amounts and disclosures used in the financial statements and underlying accounting records.
-We did not give or cause any instructions to be given to the specialist with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an impact on the independence or objectivity of the specialist. - 39.
-We believe that the actuarial assumptions and methods used to measure pension and OPEB liabilities and costs for financial accounting purposes are appropriate in the circumstances. - 40.
-Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 41.
-Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 42.
-Deposits and investment securities are properly classified as to risk and are properly disclosed. - 43.
-Capital assets are properly capitalized, reported, and, if applicable, depreciated or amortized.
+- 31) The financial statements properly classify all funds and activities in accordance with GASB Statement No. 34, as amended, and GASB Statement No. 84. - 32) All funds that meet the quantitative criteria in GASB Statement Nos.
+34 and 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - 33) Components of net position (net investment in capital assets; restricted; and unrestricted) and classifications of fund balance (nonspendable, restricted, committed, assigned, and unassigned) are properly classified and, if applicable, approved. - 34) Receivables recorded in the financial statements represent valid claims against debtors for transactions arising on or before the balance sheet date and have been reduced to their estimated net realizable value. - 35) Provisions for uncollectible receivables have been properly identified and recorded. - 36) Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 37) We agree with the findings of specialists in evaluating the other postemployment benefit obligation and have adequately considered the qualifications of the specialist in determining the amounts and disclosures used in the financial statements and underlying accounting records.
+We did not give or cause any instructions to be given to the specialist with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an impact on the independence or objectivity of the specialist. - 38) We believe that the actuarial assumptions and methods used to measure pension and OPEB liabilities and costs for financial accounting purposes are appropriate in the circumstances. - 39) Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 40) Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 41) Deposits and investment securities are properly classified as to risk and are properly disclosed valued. - 42) Capital assets are properly capitalized, reported, and, if applicable, depreciated or amortized. - 43) Capital assets, including intangible assets, have been evaluated for impairment as a result of significant and unexpected decline in service utility.
+Impairment loss and insurance recoveries have been properly recorded.

-- 44. Capital assets, including intangible assets, have been evaluated for impairment as a result of significant and unexpected decline in service utility.
-Impairment loss and insurance recoveries have been properly recorded. - 45.
-We have appropriately disclosed the School District's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and have determined that net position is properly recognized under the policy. - 46.
-We are following GASB Statement No. 54, paragraph 18, to determine the fund balance classifications for financial reporting purposes. - 47.
-We acknowledge our responsibility for the required supplementary information (RSI).
+- 44) We have appropriately disclosed the School District's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and have determined that net position is properly recognized under the policy. - 45) We are following GASB Statement No. 54, paragraph 18, to determine the fund balance classifications for financial reporting purposes. - 46) We acknowledge our responsibility for the required supplementary information (RSI).
 The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed from those used in the prior period.
-We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI.
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 47) Tax abatement agreements have been properly disclosed in the notes to the financial statements, including the names of all governments involved, the gross amount and specific taxes abated, and additional commitments.